kaleido-io/ent-eth-identity/docs/ent-eth-identity.md

 ### Decentralized Applications (DApps)

-Decentralized applications (DApps) are the combination of multiple application instances that **may** be implemented and/or hosted by different Organizations, and a set of smart contracts with well defined programming interfaces that hold common state.
+Decentralized applications (DApps) are the combination of multiple application instances that **may** be implemented and/or hosted by different organizations, and a set of smart contracts with well defined programming interfaces that hold common state.
 Assigning an identity to the overall decentralized application is beyond the the scope of this document.
 However, the individual application instances and smart contracts that participate in the overall DApp are considered.

 ### Application Instances